Biography of John Masefield

 1935: He receives the Order of Merit.

 1937: He is elected President of the Society of Authors.

-1949: John Masefield had continued writing and doing lecture tours up until this time when ill health and failing eyesight prevented him from continuing.
+1949: John Masefield continued writing and doing lecture tours up until this time when ill health and failing eyesight prevented him from continuing.

 1960: Death of his wife after a long illness.
 Becomes virtual recluse.

 1902: “Salt Water Ballads”.